AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 ## Schedule the sending {#schedule}

-To schedule the sending of the email, follow the steps below.

-Additional instructions on how to schedule the delivery sending are detailed in [this section](../msg/gs-messages.md#gs-schedule).
+When a delivery is sent in the context of a workflow, you must use the **Scheduler** activity.
+Learn more in [this page](../workflows/activities/scheduler.md).
+Steps below only apply to standalone deliveries.

-1. Browse to the **[!UICONTROL Schedule]** section.
+1. Browse to the **[!UICONTROL Schedule]** section of the delivery properties.

 1. Use the **[!UICONTROL Enable scheduling]** toggle to activate it.